daxmawal/StarPU-Inference-Server/docs/server_guide.md

 - `use_cuda: false` or omitted → pipeline runs on CPU workers only (unless the CLI overrides the setting).
 - `use_cpu: false`, `use_cuda: [{ ... }]` → pipeline runs on GPU workers only.
 - Setting `group_cpu_by_numa: true` keeps CPU workers enabled but collapses them to one worker per NUMA node so that each inference shares the full socket instead of a single core.

+When the queue reaches `max_queue_size`, the server refuses new requests immediately and responds with gRPC `RESOURCE_EXHAUSTED` instead of letting the queue grow unbounded.

 Optional keys for debugging: